 One egg and no more than one cup of filler per pound of meat makes for a good balance for most dishes.
 If it’s too thick, add another egg.

 By mixing in something with the ground beef to make it go farther, I get results that are so much better than the beef alone.
 I’m always doctoring, seasoning, and adding this or that depending on what I’m making.

 Take meatloaf for example.
 I wouldn’t be surprised if just the word “meatloaf” makes you respond with a resounding “Yuck!”
 That’s because a brick of ground beef stuck in the oven with a little salt and pepper is going to turn out dry as shoe leather, and about as tasty.

 But take that same amount of ground beef and mix it with a few well-chosen ingredients, then bake it up or put it on the grill.
 You are going to be amazed.
 Even your children are going to say it’s great, and ask you to do that again.
 And again.

 Just don’t be so anxious to tell your secrets.
 There’s something about adding stuff to ground beef that grosses people out.

-When browning ground beef for anything like tacos, chili or sloppy Joes, add one cup of cooked rice for every pound of meat, just after draining the grease.
+When browning ground beef for anything like tacos, chili, or sloppy Joes, add one cup of cooked rice for every pound of meat, just after draining the grease from the meat.
 Your family will never know.
-The rice (brown or white) takes the seasoning very well and visually so that it looks like it is all ground beef.
+The rice (brown or white) takes the seasoning very well so that visually it looks like it is all ground beef.